 Aging is simply another word for this decay, since our bodies are exposed to too many acidic substances over time that have not been cleaned out and which aggregate, especially in the weakest areas of the body.
-Most likely, disease is an expression of tissue degeneration that is localized and which the body is unable to heal due to lack of proper resources (mostly energy and alkaline chemistry).
+Most likely, disease is an expression of tissue degeneration that is localized and which the body is unable to heal due to a lack of proper resources (mostly energy and alkaline chemistry).

-To cure disease, every ancient tradition offers simple modalities that will bring the body back to harmony and homeostasis – namely, detoxification, which eliminates unwanted chemistry and obstructions and the consumption of proper hydration, nutrition and energy that will alkalize the body and provide it with the resources it needs to heal and thrive.
+To cure disease, every ancient tradition offers simple modalities that will bring the body back to harmony and homeostasis – namely, detoxification, which eliminates unwanted chemistry and obstructions, and the consumption of proper hydration, nutrition, and energy that will alkalize the body and provide it with the resources it needs to heal and thrive.

 In the Ayurvedic tradition, toxins called Ama are known to stagnate the body and prevent it from functioning properly.
 Similarly, in Chinese Traditional Medicine, disease is the culmination of energy blockages in the meridians that prevent Qi (energy) from flowing to all cells and tissues of the body.
 Detoxification removes these obstructions and enables the body to restore its vital functions.

 So given such an extensive overview, what is detoxing in a nutshell?
 Inherently, detox is the first step in healing all diseases and is predicated on the elimination of all that the body deems excessive, inharmonious, poisonous, and corrosive.
-It is the act of lending the body a hand so that it can do what it is designed to do – keep us healthy, energetic, pain-free and active past that hundred-year mark.
+It is the act of lending the body a hand so that it can do what it is designed to do – keep us healthy, energetic, pain-free, and active past that hundred-year mark.

 What is the Best Definition of Detoxification?